Ayushpageni/GPS-interval/README.md

 This program helps us to find the interval of the vehicle, how much time it was running.
 It tracks the $GNRMC files only.
-TO use the script the log files should be in same folder/directory.
+TO use the script the log files should be in same folder/directory as the script file.